Complex-Phase, Data-Driven Identification of Grid-Forming Inverter Dynamics: Results

 For the laboratory experiments, the same procedures as for the simulation data has been used.
 To emphasize the effectiveness of our approach, we will concentrate on the normal-form with a single internal variable in the following analysis.

 The left pane of Fig.~\ref{fig:lab_test} illustrates the results for the third scenario in the test data-set, where the normal-form successfully captures the voltage dynamics of the inverter.
 The model performs equally well in the first scenario, which involves step changes in the external grid's voltage magnitude.
 In the second scenario, involving step changes in the external grid's frequency, the normal-form shows slightly less accuracy, particularly in capturing the harmonics of the $\mathrm{d}$-component, which can be seen in the right pane of Fig.~\ref{fig:lab_test}.
-Despite this, the overall results remain satisfactory.
+Despite this, the overall results remain satisfactory, especially as the collected data is subjected to measurement noise.
 A more detailed discussion on harmonics will be presented in section~\ref{sec:harmonics}.

 Fig.~\ref{fig:out_of_distribution_lab} depicts the predicted and measured $\mathrm{dq}$-voltage during the islanding process, which is the out-of-distribution task for the laboratory set-up.
 Remarkably, the normal-form accurately predicts the $\mathrm{dq}$-voltage transients, underscoring its generalization capabilities.